 Finally, sync speed is largely dependent on the speed of your internet connection, especially the upload speed, which is often around 1/10 of the download speed.

-Let me know which of the tips helped you the most in the comments…
+We hope you found some of the tips useful.
+Let us know which of the tips helped you the most in the comments…